in memory of Stuart Raleigh

 Ned Rorem’s relationship with Barber was strained when Rorem shared (in his Paris Diary): “Sam Barber likes the story of a friend, who, seeking an uncontaminated native, went far away to the mountain village near the Swiss border.
 For reasons unnecessary to relate, he found himself in a sleeping bag with the blacksmith’s child.
 ‘Oh, I don’t mind,’ said the blacksmith’s child, ‘as long as you give me two hundred lira.’”

-Meanwhile, Rorem spent the “very hot” summer of 1949 in Fez, Algiers, where he composed a “sizable Suite for Two Pianos for Fizdale & Gold — which they never played, nor has anyone else (although I orchestrated the Overture years later for my Third Symphony).”
+Meanwhile, Rorem spent the “very hot” summer of 1949 in Fez, Algiers, where he composed a “sizable Suite for Two Pianos for Fizdale & Gold — which they never played, nor has anyone else…”

-In 1952 Sondheim composed Concertino for Two Pianos (at least, three of four intended movements) for his friend “Johnnie” Barry Ryan III — wealthy heir, arts patron, stage manager, and would-be producer — with whom he would make short horror films, and play through Leonard Bernstein’s two-piano arrangement of Aaron Copland’s El Salón México on the two Steinway grands in the living room of the Midtown East apartment Ryan shared with wife D. D., who would later design the costumes for Company.
+In 1952, after studying with the post-Schönbergian maximalist Milton Babbitt, Sondheim composed Concertino for Two Pianos (at least, three of four intended movements) for his friend “Johnnie” Barry Ryan III — wealthy heir, arts patron, stage manager, and would-be producer — with whom he would make short horror films, and play Leonard Bernstein’s two-piano arrangement of Aaron Copland’s El Salón México on the two Steinway grands in the living room of the Midtown East apartment Ryan shared with wife D. D. (who would later design the costumes for Company).
+Sondheim referred to the first movement of the concertino as “Letters from Aaron Copland to Maurice Ravel.”

-Remembering Francis Poulenc, Rorem wrote: “Who will forget that voice, spoken or sung?
+Remembering Poulenc, Rorem wrote: “Who will forget that voice, spoken or sung?
 The harmless venom, the malignant charity?
 His indiscriminate choice of friends, yet so discriminately faithful to a type; la royauté des sergents de ville!
 I left a rare and fragrant package of Hindu joss-sticks (purchased the previous month near Tangier's Xoco Chico) with the concierge of Poulenc's Paris apartment.
 On returning to New York the following week, I found a letter from Francis thanking me for the incense, which he hoped would light the way toward one of les beaux flics that roamed his neighbourhood.
 The smoke, he said, weaved through his yellow plush armchairs, across the squeaking piano strings, and on out through the casements into the refracting sunlight of the Luxembourg Gardens…”

-Poulenc began work on the sonata in the autumn of 1952 in Marseille — staying in the same hotel room that housed Chopin on his 1839 return from Mallorca — and wrote of: “an apocalyptic suite for two pianos (Ah!
+Poulenc began work on a sonata for two pianos in the autumn of 1952 in Marseille — staying in the same hotel room that housed Chopin on his 1839 return from Mallorca — and wrote of: “an apocalyptic suite for two pianos (Ah!
 Messiaen, where are you?) which is exhausting me with its noise and tension."
+Poulenc’s Sonate pour deux pianos, FP 156, was dedicated to Gold and Fizdale, whom he called “Les boys,” “with as much friendship as admiration.”

 Arthur Gold and Robert Fizdale